Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Certified IHS Computations

 To harness both the effectiveness of SLS and floating-point IP solvers as well as proof-production capabilities of pseudo-Boolean instantiations of \solvehs, we outline hybrid instantiations of \optimizermin that combine these strengths.
 The intuition here is that no proofs are needed for the calls to \solvehs that do not result in optimal solutions of $(\accumCores, \objective)$.
 The hybrid schemes we consider seek to minimize the calls to the (less efficient) proof-producing optimizers, while still enabling proofs for the overall IHS algorithm.
 More specifically, we consider the following hybridizations of non-proof-producing (i.e., SLS or IP) instantiations of \optimizermin, and the proof-producing ones.

 \paragraph{Verify optimal solution (OptLB).} The first approach invokes a proof-producing optimizer whenever the lower bound would be increased to equal the upper bound, i.e., when an optimal solution to the overall instance has been found.
-Intuitively, this represents the minimum amount of exact computation in \solvehs needed to obtain a proof of correctness for the overall IHS algorithm; however, no guarantees on the intermediate lower bounds are obtained.
-Additionally, reinvoking a proof-producing optimizer when the LB would be increased might require some amount of duplicate work in the optimizer recomputing a solution already found by the IP or SLS solver.
+Intuitively, this represents the minimum amount of exact computation in \solvehs needed to obtain a proof of correctness for the overall IHS algorithm.
+However, no guarantees on the intermediate lower bounds are obtained.
+Additionally, re-invoking a proof-producing optimizer when the LB would be increased might require some amount of duplicate work in the optimizer recomputing a solution already found by the IP or SLS solver.

-\paragraph{Verify all lower bounds (AllLB).} The second approach uses a proof-producing optimizer whenever the lower bound would be refined, i.e whenever the if statement on Line~\ref{l:opt-term} of Algorithm~\ref{optimizer:alg} is true.
+\paragraph{Verify all lower bounds (AllLB).} The second approach uses a proof-producing optimizer whenever the lower bound would be refined, i.e., whenever the if statement on Line~\ref{l:opt-term} of Algorithm~\ref{optimizer:alg} is true.
 Verifying all of the lower bounds requires more (potentially duplicated) exact computation.
 Nevertheless, this allows for generating proofs for more search heuristics used by instantiations of IHS that we are aware of.

 \paragraph{Switch when forced lower bounds (ForceLB).} The previous two hybridizations possibly perform duplicate work (asking a proof-producing optimizer to confirm all/some optimality claims of other optimizers), which might be undesirable.
-In this third hybridization, we make an a priori distinction between calls where optimality is needed and calls where this is not needed.
-More specifically, this version uses proof-producing optimizers to \emph{only} instantiate the calls to \optimizermin in which the parameter opt? is true.
+In this third hybridization, we make an a priori distinction between calls for which optimality is required and calls for which optimality is not required.
+Specifically, this version uses proof-producing optimizers to \emph{only} instantiate the calls to \optimizermin in which the parameter opt? is true.
 The calls to \optimizermin that are not required to find an optimal solution can be instantiated with non-proof producing optimizers.
 This ensures that any calls to \solvehs that are required to find an optimal solution are indeed proof-producing.
 In this setting, the case $\csol(\objective) = \upperbound$ of the if statement on Line~\ref{l:opt-term} that represents \optimizermin returning an optimal solution even when opt? is false, is not used since non-proof-producing optimizers may make such calls.